lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminamenuplugin7:

 .. figure:: images/luminamenuplugin7.png
+   :scale: 100%

 :numref:`Figure %s: Preferences <luminamenuplugin7>`

 This plugin adds a shortcut to the right-click menu which opens a new menu of configuration quicklinks.

 .. _Terminal: